Rules for making a high school (Division C) Science Olympiad

 build anything brought to the competition.

-- If you have 2 teams at your school, EACH TEAM MUST HAVE A SEPARATE COACH.
+- If you have 2 or more teams at your school, EACH TEAM MUST HAVE A SEPARATE COACH.

-You may not be the coach of 2 teams.
+You may not be the coach of 2 or more teams.
 This means that if you have 2 teams

 at regions, you will have 2 different coaches each running different regional

 events.
-Again, 1 coach per team, no one coach may coach 2 teams.
+Again, 1 coach per team, no one coach may coach 2 or more teams.
+Multiple Team Rules

 - Each coach will be assigned an event to run at regions.
 This means the